tplisson/tfc-testing/README.md

 <br/>

-To verify that your Azure integration, create a new resource in Azure.
+To verify that your Azure integration, create a new resource in AWS.

 Create a new TF file `aws-s3.tf`
 ```hcl